jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Querying relationships

-For querying complex relationships use SelectMapper with either MapperResultSetExtractor (it implements Spring ResultSetExtractor interface) or with Spring ResultSetExtractor directly.
-MapperResultSetExtractor is less verbose and allows you to chain up hasMany and hasOne relationships as needed.
-Using Spring ResultSetExtractor is a little bit more verbose but gives you more control.
-Both examples are shown below.
-Even if you use MapperResultSetExtractor it is good to review how the Spring ResultSetExtractor works with SelectMapper.
+For querying complex relationships use SelectMapper with Spring ResultSetExtractor.

 SelectMapper allows generating the select columns string for the model and population of the model from a ResultSet.